Shoporama Tracking Engine: Server-side tracking for all major platforms

 - Create the two DNS records shown on the page with your DNS provider

-- Wait for the status to change to Ready (usually a few minutes, but it can take up to 24 hours)
+- Wait until the status changes to Ready (usually a few minutes, but it can take up to 24 hours)

 DNS records you need to create

-Once you've saved the subdomain, the admin will show the exact values you need to enter with your DNS provider.
+Once you’ve saved the subdomain, the admin panel will display the exact values you need to enter with your DNS provider.
 The structure looks like this:

 | Type | Domain | Value |